SHIMON MACHIDA

 About this human

-Shimon’s work oscillates between absurdity and sincerity, embracing eccentric humour, experimental form, and the kind of emotional weight that lingers.
-Shaped by his Japanese and Pakistani heritage and a childhood in Vancouver, his vision carries a rare depth—painting the world in unexpected hues.
-His short films have screened at international festivals including the National Film Festival for Talented Youth—the world’s largest youth film festival—and the Switzerland International Film Festival, and have won awards at local festivals, recognized for their distinctive perspective and innovative narrative approach.
+Shimon’s work oscillates between absurdity and sincerity, embracing eccentric humour, experimental form, and emotional weight that lingers.
+Shaped by his Japanese and Pakistani heritage and a childhood in Vancouver, his vision carries a rare depth.
+His short films have screened at international festivals including the National Film Festival for Talented Youth (the world’s largest youth film festival) and have won awards at local festivals, recognized for their distinctive perspective and innovative narrative approach.

-At just 16, Shimon was hired as a photographer, videographer, and editor for a gallery run by renowned photographers Yukiko Onley and Peter Eastwood—two influential figures who saw in him not just creative promise, but a passionate young director with a sharp eye and remarkable discipline.
-Immersed in a world of sculpture, dance, painting, and performance, he developed an intuitive understanding of how different artistic forms speak to each other—an ability he now brings to his filmmaking, seamlessly blending mediums to craft layered, expressive visuals.
+At 16, Shimon was hired as a photographer, videographer, and editor for a gallery run by renowned photographers Yukiko Onley and Peter Eastwood, two influential figures who saw in him a passionate young director with a sharp creative eye and remarkable work ethic.
+Immersed in a world of sculpture, dance, and painting, he developed an intuitive understanding of how different artistic forms speak to each other.

-By 22, Shimon was taken under the wing of filmmaker and musician Rashad Haughton in Tokyo, who was struck by the quality of his work and his sharp instincts as both a cinematographer and music composer.
-Under Rashad’s mentorship, Shimon co-developed a television series screenplay, composed and produced an original piece of music, and directed a music video that went on to screen at the Paris Independent Film Festival.
+By 22, Shimon was taken under the wing of filmmaker and musician Rashad Haughton in Tokyo, who was struck by the quality of his work and his nuanced instincts as both a cinematographer and music composer.
+Under Rashad’s mentorship, Shimon co-developed television series concepts, composed and produced original music, and directed music videos.

 Let's make something.